 The magnetic arrays are shown to the left of the respective rows.
 Intensity was set to elicit an action potential (the nerve's firing) with each stimulus (PRE).
 After exposure to the Quadrapolar array (MAGNET), the action potential firing was blocked completely in 4 minutes 30 seconds (first row), despite increased stimulus intensity.
 After removal of the array (POST), action potentials reappeared and the rate increased gradually over 5 minutes 40 seconds.

 An array of four magnets with positive poles aided limited firing completely within 4 minutes 30 seconds (second row) and an array of four negative poles blocked about 50% of action potentials in 10 minutes (third row).
 Recovery occurred within seconds after removal of these arrays (POST).
-Two magnets of alternating polarity (fourth row) and a single magnet of positive polarity (fifth row) did not block action potentials after 10 minutes.
+Two magnets of alternating polarity (fourth row) and a single magnet of positive polarity (fifth row) did not block action potential firing after 10 minutes.

-See the "how Q magnets work" page to learn how they work and what makes them different to the common bipolar magnets.
+See the "how Q Magnets work" page to learn how they work and what makes them different to the common bipolar magnets.

 Click on the Order Now button below to place your order.